immutant/immutant.org/news/2012-02-09-scheduling.md

 allowing you to do something similar to:

 <pre class="syntax clojure">(require '[immutant.jobs :as jobs])
-(jobs/schedule "my-at-job" :every "3s" :times 5
+(jobs/schedule "my-at-job" (jobs/every "3s" :times 5)
                 #(println "I fire 5 times, every 3 seconds"))</pre>

 Since Immutant is still in a pre-alpha state, none of what I said above is set in stone.
 If